Verduttio/Polyomino-solver/README.md

 Coordinates structure: `(fst,snd)_(fst,snd)_...` where `_` is space.
 ***To automatically convert polyominoes in ASCII representation to numbers use `Polyomino-solver-inputConverter` repository***

-In directiory `examples` in a file called example.txt you can find simple input example and in a file called exampleASCII.txt you can find polyominoes from example.txt in ASCII art style.
+In directory `examples` in a file called example.txt you can find simple input example and in a file called exampleASCII.txt you can find polyominoes from example.txt in ASCII art style.

 ***To automatically convert polyominoes in ASCII representation to numbers use `Polyomino-solver-inputConverter` repository***